apertus-open-source-cinema/pcb-prober/README.md

 ./probe.py /dev/ttyUSB0 1000000 0
 ```
 Note that backlash compensation is active and results in each point
 being approached from the same side.
-This means small distance movements result
+This means that even small distance movements result
 in the machine moving at least 0.5mm on each axis.

+Fiducial locations are saved into prober.json files when exiting the application
+with the ESCAPE button and loaded on startup.

 # Keyboard Shortcuts
 Arrow Up = move Stepsize(XY) upwards